Benefits of human growth hormone

-Sugar and refined carbs can harm the ability of your body to produce growth hormone.
+Sugar and refined carbs can harm the ability of your body to produce growth hormones.
 These elevate the level of insulin in the body.
 You might wonder what that has to do with the amount of growth hormone in the body.
 An inverse relationship has been observed between insulin and growth hormone levels – when one rises, the other falls.
 Studies have shown that diabetic individuals typically have significantly lower growth hormone amounts than non-diabetics.

 There is an obesity epidemic in today’s society and this has contributed to HGH deficiency in some people.
 A high amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
 Research has shown that HGH levels rise in people after losing a significant amount of body fat, which is believed to be capable of raising insulin levels.

 Avoid eating close to bedtime

 You stand a better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
 It is advised to avoid food, especially those with high carb or protein content, about two hours before bedtime.
 Eating close to bedtime can cause your insulin levels to rise thereby interfering with growth hormone production.
 This is especially worrisome given that somatotropin is mostly produced when you are in deep sleep.

 Engage in high-intensity exercise

 Exercise has long been known to offer superb benefits to the body.
 It is able to produce some of these benefits through its influence on growth hormone production.
 Exercising at high intensity with minimal periods of rest considerably ramps up the level of HGH in your body.
 This is connected to an increase in lactic acid.
 Most benefits are obtained when this type of exercise is done long-term.
 HIIT, weightlifting, and repeated sprints are some of the workouts that work best.

 Do a liver detox